Page Updated: Sunday, December 21, 2025 1:55 PM ET

 8 days ago

-Bank of Canada lowers key interest rate to 2.25%, suggests it's done cutting rates for now -- Jenna Benchetrit -- News
+Bank of Canada holds key interest rate at 2.25%, saying economy has proved 'resilient' -- Jenna Benchetrit -- News